The Catholic Our Lady of Medjugorje Queen of Heaven Pray for us Part 4

-The Catholic Defender: The Virgin Mary Leads the Our Father Among The People At Medjugorje
+The Virgin Mary Leads the Our Father Among The People At Medjugorje

 Last night I listened for about 18 minutes a priest speaking out against Medjugorje.
 Within this talk I counted about 12 different issues he had against Medjugorje and it seemed to hinge on a basic problem he built for the whole thing.
 I decided to place his main effort next on my list of responses to those who are speaking out against Medjugorje.